Rules & Regulations for The National Massage Championship 2019

 - Judging sheets can be made available to competitors upon request, all efforts will be made to get these to you in a timely manner.

-The judging is open set, judges will walk around and evaluate performance, innovation, techniques and ergonomics.
+- The judging takes place in an open environment, judges will walk around and evaluate performance, professionalism, innovation, techniques, and ergonomics.

 General Competition Rules & Code of Conduct: